ethen8181/machine-learning/README.md

 Listed in chronological order of the latest complete date.
 Each folder’s work is independent of one another.

+**santander : 2016.5.16**

+Kaggle competition on predicting customer satisfaction.
+The goal is to familiarize myself with xgboost and H2O's API.
+Note that the auc score for the script is 0.823068, which is still far off from the best score for the competition, which is 0.829072.

+- Includes scripts for performing cross validation with xgboost; Obtaining feature importance, saving and loading the model for xgboost and H2O.
+Details are commented in the following notebooks.
+- run_me.ipynb: Data preprocessing and xgboost. [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/machine-learning/blob/master/santander/run_me.ipynb)]
+- h2o.ipynb: H2O's randomforest and gradient boosting on the already preprocessed data. [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/machine-learning/blob/master/santander/h2o.ipynb)]

 **ga : 2016.4.25**

 Using Genetic Algorithm to solve a simple optimization problem.